aman400/CircularProgress/README.md

    `app:progressBarColor` : This is to set the color of the progress. if you do not pass any value `app:colors` you can set the color of progress bar and otherwise a default color will be set.

    `app:sweepSpeed` : This is speed with which the progress bar animates.
-Incresing its value will increase the animation time.
+Increasing its value will increase the animation time.

    `app:text` : This is displayed inside the progress bar as it progresses.